while2/while2.github.io/_posts/2014-09-07-swap-linked-list-nodes-for-quick-sort.md

 1. Values in [s, i] is less than p,
 2. Values in (i, j] greater or equal to p.

+Initialise i and j as s-1 so the properties hold at the beginning.
 Then iterate j from s to e.
-After ++j, if the value of j is less than the pivot, then the property that values in (i, j] >= p was broken.
-Fix this by swapping it with the first element in (i, j], and ++i.
-When j reaches e, the partition is down.
+After ++j, if the value of j is less than p, then the 2nd property broke.
+This can be fixed by swapping j with the first element in (i, j], then increase i.
+When j reaches e, the partition is done.

-Although this is quite easy for arrays, its not straightforward for a Single-Linked-List, especially when you want to swap nodes instead of data.
+Although this is quite easy for arrays, its not straightforward for a Single-Linked-List, when you want to swap nodes instead of their data.

 Given `ListNode` defined as:
 {% highlight cpp %}